M3m3D1ct4t0r/M3m3D1ct4t0r/README.md

 - 👋 Hi, I’m @M3m3D1ct4t0r
 - 👀 I’m interested in game dezign and junk like that
-- 🌱 I’m currently learning c... (pointers ahhhh)
+- 🌱 I’m currently learning Flask, ComputerVision, Haskell, Rust, Opperating System ('-'), Violin?
 - 💞️ I’m looking to collaborate on whateves...
 - 📫 How to reach me mmmmh